Risk factors of Parkinson's Disease

 Few things are more scary than the start of an uncontrollable, resting tremor in the hand when you are still in your forties; and the neurologist says it could turn into Parkinson's Disease.

-Severe constipation had always been a problem, even since childhood; but not many years after the tremor started, I began to get severe acid reflux.
+Severe constipation had always been a problem, ever since childhood; but not many years after the tremor started, I began to get severe acid reflux.
 Several nights a week I would have to sit up in bed groaning and could only sleep on my left side.

 There were mental changes too.
 I could no longer find a tool, book or spectacles even though they were right in front of me under my eyes.
 I had difficulty noting the details of what people were saying.
 Once when soaring I could not see the airfield even though it was immediately beneath me; I gave up flying.